asaikali/modern-spring-on-kubernetes/README.md

 network will likely be too so.
 You can save yourself a lot of time by doing the following steps at home:

+0. install the all the required software above, you don't want to be downloading and installing all the above softawre during the workshop, it will take too long and you will fall behind.
 1. Checkout the code of this repo
 2. run `./mvnw clean package` from the root of the repo to download all maven dependencies
 3. Open the root of the repo in your IDE, the repo is a multi-module maven project so all